jupiter-desphy/barber-shop/notes.md

 # TO DO

-- Cleaner function for nav menu
-- Nav bar
 - Update photos
 - Add to family photos page.
 Maybe timeline style.
 - Create own carousel component.
-- Icons for address
+- Icons for address and phone
 - Painter's font on marquee
 - SQL
 - Hidden Nav Bar Options